7 min read

 What LoRA actually does, briefly

-In each transformer layer, you replace W with W + ΔW. ΔW is the change.
-Instead of storing ΔW directly (which is the same size as W, expensive), LoRA decomposes it as ΔW = A × B, where A and B are much smaller matrices.
-You train A and B; you never touch W.
+Inside each transformer layer, you replace W with W + ΔW. ΔW is the change you're learning.
+Storing ΔW directly would cost as much as W itself, which is expensive, so LoRA decomposes it instead: ΔW = A × B, where A and B are much smaller matrices.
+You train A and B. You never touch W.

-The "rank" of A and B is the knob.
-Rank 8 or 16 is typical for style fine-tunes; rank 64+ for substantial behavior change.
-Higher rank = more parameters trained = more memory but more flexibility.
+The "rank" of A and B is the knob you turn.
+Rank 8 or 16 is typical for style fine-tunes.
+Rank 64+ is for substantial behavior change.
+Higher rank means more parameters trained, which means more memory but more flexibility.

-The mechanic is well-studied; the practical effect is that you can encode "this model now responds in formal Indian English" or "this model now writes Rust idiomatically" in a 100MB adapter file, on top of a 5GB frozen base model.
+The mechanic is well-studied.
+The practical upshot is that you can encode "this model now responds in formal Indian English" or "this model now writes Rust idiomatically" into a 100MB adapter file sitting on top of a 5GB frozen base model.

 The local fine-tuning toolchain

-- MLX-LM (Apple).
+• MLX-LM (Apple).
 The Apple Silicon native fine-tuning library.
-Fast on M-series, simple CLI.
+Fast on M-series chips, simple CLI.
 Pick this for a Mac.

-- Unsloth.
-NVIDIA-focused, optimized for speed.
-2x faster than baseline Hugging Face on the same hardware.
+• Unsloth.
+NVIDIA-focused and built for speed.
+Roughly 2x faster than baseline Hugging Face on the same hardware.
 Pick this for a CUDA box.

-- Hugging Face PEFT + transformers.
-The standard, works everywhere, slowest.
+• Hugging Face PEFT + transformers.
+The standard.
+Works everywhere, slowest of the three.
 Pick this if portability matters more than speed.

-All three produce LoRA adapters compatible with each other and with Ollama (which can load LoRA adapters at inference time).
+All three spit out LoRA adapters that are compatible with each other and with Ollama, which can load LoRA adapters at inference time.

 A worked example: LoRA on Llama 3.2 3B with MLX